Professional services is an industry that stands to benefit the most from blogging. This article gives you five solid reasons why.

-1. Getting Your Website to Show Up in Search
+1. Show Up in Search

 Search engines want to see lots of great content on your website—content that others will want to read, link to, and share.
 Content that contains the keywords you’re optimizing for.
 And a blog is one of the best tools to allow you to do just this.
 Create a regular stream of helpful and keyword-focused articles for your blog.
 Search engines will start noticing after a while.